turboapps/docs/deploying/to_turbo_server/cb-administration_hub_server.md

 ![](/docs/deploying/to_turbo_server/hub-admin-8.png)

 When adding an API Key, give it a name that describes the general usage of the key.
-It is also recommended to have distinct keys for distinct usages so that if one is compromised or updated, all usages will not require update. **Run as System** controls whether the key is given administrative priviledges to push new images or delete repositories.
+It is also recommended to have distinct keys for distinct usages so that if one is compromised or updated, all usages will not require update. **Run as System** controls whether the key is given administrative privileges to push new images or delete repositories.
 Without this setting, the API key will only have read access to repositories.

 ##### Managing the Dashboard